 When you lose a loved one in an accident on a deadly roadway, you want answers.
 If you’re one of the thousands of people who live through an accident but suffer an injury, your medical bills will mount up unless you can hold the person responsible financially accountable.
 This is why it is so important to speak with a Dallas-Fort Worth personal injury attorney.

-After an accident, you should immediately file a police report so there is a written record of witnesses, the road conditions and the location of the accident.
-Whenever possible, you should independently obtain photographs, names and contact information for witnesses and make sure you make note of anything you believe may be important.
+After an accident, you should immediately file a police report so there is a written record of witnesses, the road conditions, and the location of the accident.
+Whenever possible, you should independently obtain photographs, names, and contact information for witnesses and make sure you make note of anything you believe may be important.

 You also need to seek immediate medical attention; even if you don’t believe your injuries are serious, remember, an adrenaline rush from the accident could be masking injuries.
 Finally, avoid talking to an insurance adjuster until you’ve sought advice from an attorney.
 Insurance companies are committed to saving money and because of this, they will try to minimize the settlement you obtain for your injuries.

 When you’re involved in any type of roadway accident, contact Dashner Law Firm immediately for a free consultation.
 Because we work entirely on a contingency basis, you won’t have to worry about paying anything unless we are successful in securing a settlement on your behalf.
-You can reach our offices by calling 972-793-8989 or 817-864-9980; with more than 20 years’ experience dealing with personal injury law, we are confident we can help.
+You can reach our offices by calling 972-793-8989 or 817-864-9980; with more than 20 years of experience dealing with personal injury law, we are confident we can help.